Brought to you by

 Metric Used

-The higher the Correctness score (i.e., it has a value of 1 or close to 1), the higher the probability the response is accurate.
+The higher the Context Adherence score (i.e., it has a value of 1 or close to 1), the more likely the response contains information from the context provided to the model.

-The lower the Correctness score (i.e., it has a value of 0 or close to 0), the higher the probability of hallucination and factual errors
+The lower the Context Adherence score (ie., it has a value of 0 or close to 0), the more likely the response contains information not included in the context provided to the model.

 Datasets Used